 This test is considered the “gold standard” overnight sleep study for diagnosing sleep disorders.
 Patients arrive at the sleep center in the evening and stay overnight in a hospital-type bed.
 Sensors are attached to monitor various functions, and the results are reviewed by a physician.

 Sleep apnea is about more than just being tired.
 It is a chronic sleep disorder that needs treatment to help prevent or manage other chronic medical conditions.
 If you are suffering from symptoms like snoring or daytime sleepiness, it is important to see your doctor.

-To find out more about sleep disorders, to make an appointment with a sleep specialist, or to find out more about scheduling a sleep study, call (713) 222-CARE or fill out the form below.
+To find out more about sleep disorders or to make an appointment with a sleep specialist, please complete the Contact Us form below.